Galaxy rotation curve: History

+Galaxy rotation curve for the Milky Way.
+The vertical axis is the rotation speed about the galactic center.
+The horizontal axis is the distance from the galactic center.
+The Sun is marked in yellow.
+The observed rotation speed curve is marked by data points.
+The predicted curve based on the stellar mass and gas of the Milky Way is in black.
+The difference is due to dark matter or possibly a modification of gravity like MOND.
+The data shown can be found here.

 The Carnegie telescope (Carnegie Double Astrograph) was intended to study this problem of Galactic rotation.

 Oort also did work on motion inside the Milky Way, and tried to determine what are known as the Oort constants, but did not find very accurate values.
 With space telescopes like Hipparcos and Gaia it has been possible to study the rotation of the Milky Way much more accurately.

 In the late 1960s and early 1970s, Vera Rubin, an astronomer at the Department of Terrestrial Magnetism at the Carnegie Institution of Washington, worked with a new sensitive spectrograph that could measure the velocity curve of edge-on spiral galaxies to a greater degree of accuracy than had ever before been achieved.
 Together with fellow staff-member Kent Ford, Rubin announced at a 1975 meeting of the American Astronomical Society the discovery that most stars in spiral galaxies orbit at roughly the same speed, and that this implied that galaxy masses grow approximately linearly with radius well beyond the location of most of the stars (the galactic bulge).
 Rubin presented her results in an influential paper in 1980.
 These results suggested either that Newtonian gravity does not apply universally or that, conservatively, upwards of 50% of the mass of galaxies was contained in the relatively dark galactic halo.
 Although initially met with skepticism, Rubin's results have been confirmed over the subsequent decades.

 If Newtonian mechanics is assumed to be correct, it would follow that most of the mass of the galaxy had to be in the galactic bulge near the center and that the stars and gas in the disk portion should orbit the center at decreasing velocities with radial distance from the galactic center (the dashed line in Fig. 1).

 Observations of the rotation curve of spirals, however, do not bear this out.
 Rather, the curves do not decrease in the expected inverse square root relationship but are "flat", i.e. outside of the central bulge the speed is nearly a constant (the solid line in Fig. 1).
 It is also observed that galaxies with a uniform distribution of luminous matter have a rotation curve that rises from the center to the edge, and most low-surface-brightness galaxies (LSB galaxies) have the same anomalous rotation curve.